Coprinus sterquilinus

 Coprinus sterquilinus, the midden ink cap, is a species of fungus in the family Agaricaceae.
-It grows on animal dung and occurs in Europe, Asia and America.
+It grows on animal dung and occurs in Europe, Asia, Australia and America.

 Description

 This species becomes black as it matures and soon autodigests.

 C. sterquilinus has an ellipsoid or ovoid cap, some 40 to 60 mm by 20 to 30 mm when closed, becoming conical and then flattening out to a width of 60 mm.
 It is white, flocculous and fibrillose when young, becoming more scaly with a creamy centre as it matures.
 There are more than fifty gills, white at first, turning to grey and then black.
 The stipe or stem is slender, 80 to 150 mm tall, with a moveable ring just above the slightly bulbous base.
 The spores are ellipsoid and very large at 17–26 by 10–15 μm, very dark reddish-brown to black.

 Distribution and habitat

 The species has an extensive range in Europe, Asia and America, but is uncommon.
 It grows in dung and on manure heaps, particularly on horse manure.